Low P/E Stocks: Hidden Gems or Clever Traps?

 A higher ratio indicates tax efficiency or a stable tax regime.
 A lower ratio may reflect higher effective tax rates or loss of tax benefits.

-2. Interest Burden (B)
+• 2.
+Interest Burden Component

-Formula: EBT Ă· EBIT
+Formula: EBT ÷ EBIT

 What it shows: Impact of interest costs on profitability.